unkn0wncode/openai/README.md

 - `NewMessage` creates a new empty message.
 It is only a shorthand to make the type `output.Message` more easily discoverable.
 You can use the message type directly.

 Other exposed types/functions in the `responses` package:
+- `Content` is an interface listing all types that can be used as content in the Responses API.
 - `Request` is the request body.
 It has a few additional fields:
   - `IntermediateMessageHandler` is a function that can be set to handle `output.Message`s received alongside other outputs, like tool calls, that otherwise are returned in the response but can be handled sooner with this handler.
   - `ReturnToolCalls` is a flag that can be set to not execute tool calls automatically but return them as outputs instead.